vaadin/flow-components/vaadin-grid-pro-flow-parent/README.md

 # Vaadin GridPro for Flow

-Vaadin GridPro for Flow is a UI component add-on for Vaadin.
+Vaadin GridPro for Flow is a high quality data grid / data table UI component add-on for Vaadin.

 ## License & Author